-Ex felons rights are a lot more limited than that of the average person, and it's a lot more widespread than you might think!
-Not working with children makes sense, as does the ability to say... run for president.
-But how about the right to be a roofer?
-Or a dietitian?
+Ex-felons rights are a lot more limited than that of the average person, and it's a lot more widespread than you might think!
+Not working with children might make sense, as does the ability to say... run for president.
+But how about the right to be a dietitian?
 Or to repay your debt to society by joining the military?
 Though some of the things on this list aren't necessarily impossible for felons, they might as well be.

-Hold Any Public Office
+Hold Public Office

 Under US federal law, felons lose the right to bear arms.
 However, those rights can be reinstated in many states, even for people convicted of violent offenses.